alan-turing-institute/sqlsynthgen/docs/source/installation.rst

 The ordering of the steps from end to end may be as follows:

 #.
 Make python classes based on source database schema tables.
 The console printout contains metadata about the source schema.
-The example below shows the output when the source schema ``public`` comprises of a table ``icu_admission_date`` with a column ``observation_date``.
+The example below shows the output when the source schema comprises of a table ``Person`` with three columns.

 .. code-block:: bash